sebne89/reactar/README.md

 Make sure you have a package manager like [Yarn](https://yarnpkg.com/lang/en/) or [npm](https://www.npmjs.com) installed and at least [XCode](https://developer.apple.com/xcode/) 9 installed.
 The following stepts are tested with Yarn on Mac OS Mojave 10.14.4 with XCode Version 10.2.1.
 Consider switching to Yarn if npm causes problems.

+### Prerequisites

+Apple's **iOS ARKit is only supported by Apple devices with A9 or later processors** on iOS 11.
+Make sure you have at least an iPhone SE or 6s to run the application on your hardware.
+Android devices are not supported due to not implemented AR-bindings.

+To preview the Augmented Reality, it's neccessary to run/build the application on the device by using XCode 9 or later.
+It's **not possible to use the ARKit within the iOS Simulator**

+### Installing

 Open your terminal and navigate to a preferred folder where you want to store the ReactAR project (for example: ~/Documents)

 Clone this repo: